hack-gpon/hack-gpon.github.io/ont-technicolor-afm0002.md

 - AFM0002FWB (IP address: 169.0.0.1)
 - AFM0002WND

-{% include warning.html content="The version used to obtain the info shown on this page is the AFM0002TIM" %}
+{% include alert.html content="The version used to obtain the info shown on this page is the AFM0002TIM" alert="Info"  icon="svg-info" color="blue" %}
-{% include info.html content="The AFM0002FWB can be transformed into AFM0002TIM.
-The AFM0002FWB has an older software version." %}
+{% include alert.html content="The AFM0002FWB can be transformed into AFM0002TIM.
+The AFM0002FWB has an older software version." alert="Warning"  icon="svg-warning" color="red" %}

 # List of software versions